Discrete Microlocal Morse Theory: Background and terminology

-In this paper we study finite-dimensional vector space valued sheaves on finite posets and simplicial complexes.
-We begin by recalling preliminary definitions and results, drawing heavily from \cite{Curry2014,Curry2018,Shepard1985,Ladkani2008,Goresky2021}.
+In this paper we study finite-dimensional vector space valued sheaves on finite posets, with particular emphasis on face posets of simplicial complexes.
+To clarify the objects of study and terminology, we begin by recalling definitions and well-known results, drawing heavily from \cite{Curry2014,Curry2018,Shepard1985,Ladkani2008,Goresky2021}.
 Throughout the paper we fix a field $k$.
-In the examples we usually choose $k=\mathbb{Z}_2$.
+In the examples we often choose $k=\mathbb{Z}_2$, the two-element field.